-Mylan CEO Heather Bresch to answer for EpiPen prike hikes
+Mylan CEO Heather Bresch grilled in House over EpiPen price hikes

 The committee's top members have said they are sympathetic to the outrage of families and schools struggling to afford the device, which injects a dose of epinephrine to stop life-threatening allergic reactions.
 The hearing begins at 2 p.m.
 ET.

-The cost of an EpiPen two-pack has risen about 400% since 2009, to $600.
+The cost of an EpiPen two-pack has risen from $94 in 2007 to $609 today.
 Parents launched an online petition asking Congress to stop what they called price gouging.

 Related: How EpiPen came to symbolize corporate greed